jckarter/clay/doc/primitives-reference.md

     [S]
     Identifier?(static S) : Bool;

-`Identifier?` returns true if `S` is a static string, false otherwise.
+`Identifier?` returns true if `S` is a static string, or false otherwise.

 #### <a name="identifiersize"></a>IdentifierSize